-The regular admission cycle begins in December for Fall admission, with a funding application deadline of 15 January (check our admissions page to confirm the deadline: https://environmental-dynamics.uark.edu/prospective-students/admissions.php).
+The regular admission cycle begins in December for admission the following fall semester, with a funding application deadline of 15 January (check our admissions page to confirm the deadline: https://environmental-dynamics.uark.edu/prospective-students/admissions.php).

-To be considered for admission for the Fall semester of the academic year (typically beginning in late-August), applicants should arrange for all necessary application materials to be submitted to the ENDY program no later than the 15 January deadline.
+To be considered for admission (and for assistantship support) for the Fall semester of the academic year (typically beginning in late-August), applicants should arrange for all necessary application materials to be submitted to the ENDY program no later than the 15 January deadline.